The BIG IDEA

 4. Mark it up!
 It’s ok to write in the Bible, in fact, it’s really helpful!

 - Draw a question mark by anything you don’t understand or have a question about.
 Write the question in the margins of your Bible.

 - Draw an arrow beside anything that you should apply personally to your life.

 - If you are using your phone and can’t mark it up, use your notes app to write down your “pops” and any questions that you have.

 5. Talk about it – When you’re done reading, talk to God through prayer or write in a journal to God about what pops out to you on the page and the questions you had.
 Ask God to give you the power to do what the passage says.
 If you’re in a group, talk with each other about what God taught you as you read.

 If you weren’t able to find answers to your question marks, text a leader, pastor, or a Christian friend that might know a little more than you.
 Talking about our questions helps us all grow and learn more about God’s word together.

 Take them through the Stop and Pop method.
 Give them time to go through the passage silently by themselves, then come together and discuss their discoveries and questions.
 Be sure to go through the passage and mark “pops” and questions yourself, and tell them what you learned and discovered after you have them tell you what they found.

 Allow the group to discuss.

 The 31-DAY CHALLENGE:

 Here’s a way to get started.
 Take the 31-day challenge and read the Bible every day for 31 days.
-Start in the book of John and see how a month in God’s word can impact your life!
+Start in the book of John, read a chapter a day and see how a month in God’s word can impact your life!

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.